Azure/ResourceModules/modules/authorization/policy-exemption/resource-group/README.md

 | [`policyDefinitionReferenceIds`](#parameter-policydefinitionreferenceids) | array | The policy definition reference ID list when the associated policy assignment is an assignment of a policy set definition. |
 | [`resourceSelectors`](#parameter-resourceselectors) | array | The resource selector list to filter policies by resource properties. |

+### Parameter: `name`

+Specifies the name of the policy exemption.
+Maximum length is 64 characters for resource group scope.

+- Required: Yes
+- Type: string

+### Parameter: `policyAssignmentId`

+The resource ID of the policy assignment that is being exempted.

+- Required: Yes
+- Type: string

 ### Parameter: `assignmentScopeValidation`

 The option whether validate the exemption is at or under the assignment scope.

 - Required: No
 - Type: string
 - Default: `''`